Uranium in Africa

 Paladin Energy, based in Perth, Australia, has developed the Kayelekera uranium mine in northern Malawi, west of Karonga.
 As of April 2011 this had reserves of 11,265 tU at 0.04% cut-off, within 15,000 tU measured and indicated resources in average 0.08% ore (JORC and NI 43-101 compliant).
 Inferred resources add 2900 tU.
 The orebody remains open to the west and exploration is proceeding here and on nearby leases, including Mpata to the east and Juma to the south.

 The deposit was discovered by UK's CEGB and a feasibility study was subsequently undertaken in the 1980s.
 Paladin acquired the deposit in 1997, accepted a Bankable Feasibility Study early in 2007, and following environmental approval undertook a US$ 220 million mine development.
-The mine was opened and commenced production in April 2009.
+The mine was opened in April 2009.
 Paladin (Africa) Ltd holds Paladin's 85% interest following the Development Agreement with the Government of Malawi, and the government holds 15%.

 The Livingstonia uranium deposit is in similar geology some 100 km southeast of Kayelekera, but as yet unquantified.